 Press-loathing actor Joaquin Phoenix, star of Lynne Ramsey’s “You Were Never Really Here,” is still in recovery.
 Yes, from alcohol back in the day, but also from that disastrous period when he and then-brother-in-law Casey Affleck “thought it was funny,” as he told NPR’s Terry Gross, to film the bizarre 2010 mockumentary “I’m Still Here.”
 Throughout filming, Phoenix remained in (scripted) character as a strangely unhinged version of himself, overweight, hirsute, and out of control, including his 2009 “Late Show with David Letterman” appearance where he announced his acting retirement — in order to be a hip-hop artist.

 The movie underscored Phoenix’s ambivalent relationship to his own celebrity and his lack of concern for public perceptions.
 However, it turned out that he may have overstated his case.
 Phoenix had no idea how much the film would impact his ability to get work.
-(HIs director is still dealing with the #MeToo backlash from a settled sexual assault lawsuit filed against him by two women who worked on the film.)
+(His director is still dealing with the #MeToo backlash from a settled sexual harassment lawsuit filed against him by two women who worked on the film.)

 Phoenix’s Oscar-nominated performance in Paul Thomas Anderson’s “The Master” (2012) marked his return from acting jail as the mysterious, dangerous actor capable of anything.
 He can be charismatic (Johnny Cash in “Walk the Line”), hateful (Emperor Commodus in “Gladiator”), weak (the crook-shouldered World War II veteran in “The Master”), strong (the brutal hitman of “You Were Never Really Here”), tenderly romantic (he fell in love with his OS in “Her”) or hilariously addlepated (the pot-soaked P.I. in “Inherent Vice”).
 PTA collaborated with Phoenix twice; Gus Van Sant made two films with him, and James Gray four.
 Phoenix has a restless, fearless instinct that compels him to dig deep into complicated psyches.